"The good life is a process, not a state of being. It is a direction not a destination"

 I believe entering counselling is a brave move.
 Once you recognise you need help, counselling is your first step to exploring how to resolve the events and circumstances life throws at you.

 My foundation training in counselling was at The Minster Centre in an Integrative approach.
 I specialised and qualified in a Person-Centred approach, with Humanistic influences.
-I am a BACP Accredited Counsellor.
+I am a BACP Accredited Counsellor and Clinical Supervisor.
 As an Accredited counsellor I have achieved a high standard of knowledge, experience and development that is widely recognised and valued throughout the industry.